LightBitsLabs/los-csi/docs/src/workload_deployment/static_manifests/statefulset_workload_static.md

 ### Verify StatefulSet Deployment

-Verify all resources are created and in `READY` state.
+Verify that all resources are created and in `READY` state.

 ```bash
 kubectl get statefulset example-sts